 - Some code to move the data passed in as props into state using

-- Some HTML to do the filtering
+- Some JSX to render the component

 - An event handler to take the user input, filter the collection and modify the state, forcing React to re-render the component